resvendsen/mapproject/README.md

     The Space Bar may be used to trigger the "current location" point icon as well as to set and unset the "show map" checkbox.

-    The Enter key is available for triggering the "current location" point icon, the search button, the detail screen from the venue list and the venue detail screen close button.
+    The Enter key is available for triggering the "current location" point icon, the search button, the map view from with selected venue highlighted from the venue list, and the venue detail screen close button.

+    The Esc key can be used on the venue list screen to view venue details for the selected venue item.

     Up and Down Arrow keys may be used when navigating through the venue list.
 Using the Up Arrow key from the first element wraps to the last element and vice versa with the Down Arrow key.

+    When the Venue List is displayed, clicking on one of the venues will cause the application to switch to "Show Map" mode, show the color of the desired marker to green and cause the marker to bounce.
+Selecting the "Show Map" checkbox will return the app to the "List" mode with the selected venue highlighted.

 # Accessibility